 Hayley started working for Penbode in June 2018 as a receptionist, in December 2018 she then began working as an Approved TB tester (ATT) and on Wednesdays you may see her out doing Vet Tech jobs.
 Before joining Penbode Hayley had worked on two large dairy herds, milking, artificial inseminating and doing various other jobs on farm.
 Hayley grew up in Holsworthy and now lives in Bradworthy situated by Tamar Lakes, so her local knowledge is pretty good around the area.
 Outside of work you Hayley is usually helping on the home farm - milking, walking the dogs Mollie (Collie), Dora (Labrador), Bert (JRT) or at the gym.

 Sarah has been working for Penbode Vets since March 2018 and began as a receptionist in our Farm, Equine and Small Animal departments.
-She has recently made a move to the VetTech team, something she has been working towards since starting with us.
-Sarah has worked on various farms in the South West and has a particular interest in calf management and parasite control that she would like to develop.
+She moved to the VetTech team in September 2020 (something she has been working towards since starting with us).
+Sarah is now a qualified CSO (Certificate Support Officer) meaning she can work with vets to collect evidence for livestock export.
 She is currently studying to become an AMTRA RAMA (Registered Animal Medicines Advisor) and in February 2020 she was added to the Register of Mobility Scorers.
 In her spare time, she enjoys walking her Collie, Bozley around the Cornish countryside & coast.
 Sarah likes to keep active and is learning to play hockey, (trys to) surf when it's not too cold and also dances with Bude Jive Club!
 Sarah likes to get involved in all Penbode life has to offer so you will more often than not see her at some of our events, whether that be a country show or an evening supper talk.